KevinTan2025/Sunway-iCheckin/README.md

 ## ua.csv Format

 * Optional file
-* Used for bulk custom User-Agent
+* Overrides the internal User-Agent list
 * Only need to fill in the `user_agent` field, one UA string per line

 Example content: